turbolinks/turbolinks-ios/README.md

 When you follow a link annotated with `data-turbolinks-action="replace"`, the proposed Action will be `.Replace`.
 Usually you’ll want to handle a replace visit by popping the topmost view controller from the navigation stack and pushing a new Visitable for the proposed URL without animation.

 ## Handling Form Submission

-Form submissions need to be submitted using XMLHttpRequest, and [use the response to tell Turbolinks where to navigate afterwards](https://github.com/turbolinks/turbolinks#redirecting-after-a-form-submission)
+By default, Turbolinks for iOS prevents standard HTML form submissions.
+This is because a form submission often results in redirection to a different URL, which means the Visitable view controller’s URL would change in place.

-The reason standard form submissions don’t work in iOS is because our [default navigation policy handler disables them](https://github.com/turbolinks/turbolinks-ios/blob/b4937ea1bd3786c5552746ccc3cbf9676969c29b/Turbolinks/Session.swift#L273-L282).
-You can try [implementing your own policy](https://github.com/turbolinks/turbolinks-ios#becoming-the-web-views-navigation-delegate), but it is a much more difficult task than just submitting forms over XHR.
+Instead, we recommend submitting forms with JavaScript using XMLHttpRequest, and using the response to tell Turbolinks where to navigate afterwards.
+See [Redirecting After a Form Submission](https://github.com/turbolinks/turbolinks#redirecting-after-a-form-submission) in the Turbolinks documentation for more details.

 ## Handling Failed Requests